hashicorp/terraform-provider-tfe/website/docs/r/variable.html.markdown

     * `variable_set_id` - ID of the variable set that owns the variable.

-~> **NOTE:** When `sensitive` is set to true, Terraform cannot detect and repair drift if `value` is later changed out-of-band via the Terraform Cloud UI.
+~> **NOTE:** When `sensitive` is set to true, Terraform cannot detect and repair drift if `value` is later changed out-of-band via the HCP Terraform UI.
 Terraform will only change the value for a sensitive variable if you change `value` in the configuration, so that it no longer matches the last known value in the state.